alina-andreevna/FPGA_tools/README.md

 **sort** - module for growing sort pipeline input values with clock domain crossing.

 **window analysis** - module for calculate mean value, max value and index of max value.
+See readme file inside folder before use

 **template.vhd** - universal template file for new .vhd modules